nmbr73/Kernfusion/Wiki/About.md

 First clone the Kernfusion repository by doing a `gh repo clone nmbr73/Kernfusion` (or alternatively by a  `git clone https://github.com/nmbr73/Kernfusion`).

 Download Obsidian from [obsidian.md](https://obsidian.md) (or install via [`brew install --cask obsidian`](https://formulae.brew.sh/cask/obsidian#default) if you are on a Mac).
-Obsidian is used to edit files in the `Wiki/` subfolder.
+Obsidian is used to edit the files in the `Wiki/` subfolder.
 To do so just open this folder in Obsidian as a vault (select "Open folder as vault" and then chose the 'Kernfusion/Wiki/' subdirectory).

 You should then see the exact documentation you are currently reading in Obsidian: